mcculls5/Project-Showcase/README.md

 ## Highlights
 ### Physiological Visualization Research
 This research project explored the use of data visualization techniques to identify challenges faced by college students on the autism spectrum.
 As my undergraduate capstone project, I gained many fundamental skills of data analysis and visualization.
 Through my work on this project, I learned how to use visualization to identify novel insights in large datasets.
-### Convolutional Networks
+### Convolutional Neural Network Exploration
-In this final assignment for my graduate computer vision class, I gained a deep understanding of ConvNets by interacting with them in unconventional ways.
-This included visualizing the activations of a ConvNet and intentionally fooling AlexNet.
+In this final assignment for my graduate computer vision class, I gained a deep understanding of CNNs by interacting with them in unconventional ways.
+This included visualizing the activations of a CNN and intentionally fooling AlexNet.
 ### Protein Energy/Rigidity Analysis and Visualization
 In this research-oriented project, I worked in an interdisciplinary group of Biology and Computer Science students to explore potential predictive metrics of the effects single point mutations have on the properies of a protein.